metio/terraform-provider-k8s/docs/data-sources/batch_job_v1_manifest.md

 - `fc` (Attributes) Represents a Fibre Channel volume.
 Fibre Channel volumes can only be mounted as read/write once.
 Fibre Channel volumes support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--fc))
 - `flex_volume` (Attributes) FlexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--flex_volume))
 - `flocker` (Attributes) Represents a Flocker volume mounted by the Flocker agent.
 One and only one of datasetName and datasetUUID should be set.
 Flocker volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--flocker))
-- `gce_persistent_disk` (Attributes) Represents a Persistent Disk resource in Google Compute Engine.A GCE PD must exist before mounting to a container.
+- `gce_persistent_disk` (Attributes) Represents a Persistent Disk resource in Google Compute Engine.
+A GCE PD must exist before mounting to a container.
 The disk must also be in the same GCE project and zone as the kubelet.
 A GCE PD can only be mounted as read/write once or read-only many times.
 GCE PDs support ownership management and SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--gce_persistent_disk))
 - `git_repo` (Attributes) Represents a volume that is populated with the contents of a git repository.
 Git repo volumes do not support ownership management.
-Git repo volumes support SELinux relabeling.DEPRECATED: GitRepo is deprecated.
+Git repo volumes support SELinux relabeling.
+DEPRECATED: GitRepo is deprecated.
 To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--git_repo))
 - `glusterfs` (Attributes) Represents a Glusterfs mount that lasts the lifetime of a pod.
 Glusterfs volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--glusterfs))
 - `host_path` (Attributes) Represents a host path mapped into a pod.
 Host path volumes do not support ownership management or SELinux relabeling. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--host_path))
 - `image` (Attributes) ImageVolumeSource represents a image volume resource. (see [below for nested schema](#nestedatt--spec--template--spec--volumes--image))